alexdesaint/RyzMasterRace/README.md

 Simple sensor reader for AMD Family 17h (Ryzen).

-The target platform is Linux, but i will try to make it work on Windows as well.
+The target platform is Linux.

 ## Troubleshooting